Tips on Buying Runners for Your Hallway

 by Amanda Mears

-If there was a study done on the area of your house with the most traffic, main hallways would probably top the list.
+If there was a study done on the area of your house with the most traffic, your hallways would probably top the list.
 Luckily, there's a rug sized especially to protect your carpet and wood floors from constant wear.
-Rectangular runner rugs can provide a sound barrier and protect feet from cold floors, but they also make a big impact in a small space.
-Before you start shopping, think about what will work best for the space you have in mind and use these tips.
+Runner rugs can provide a sound barrier and protect feet from cold floors, but they also make a big style impact in a small space.
+Before you start shopping for runners, think about what will work best for the space you have in mind and use these tips.

-Look at materials.
 Depending on what your runner is made of, you can use it indoors or outdoors.
 For indoor runners, try a hand-knotted Persian rug or a wool shag rug.
-If you plan on using your runner outdoors, look for durable outdoor rugs made from synthetic materials that are completely weather resistant.
-Organic materials, like sea grass or jute, are also good for outdoor rugs and are eco-friendly as well.
+If you plan on using your runner outdoors, look for durable outdoor runners made from synthetic materials that are completely weather resistant.
+Organic materials, like sea grass or jute, are good indoors and out and are eco-friendly as well.

 - Don't forget the rug pad.